Tsoggy/Credit_Risk_Analysis/README.md

 <img src = "Resources/SMOTEENNCounts.png" width="300">

 #### Confusion Matrix
-The confusion matrix using SMOTE-ENN show that, similar to random oversampling, SMOTE, and random undersampling, this model was able to identify low-risk data at much greater rates than high-risk data.
+The confusion matrix using SMOTE-ENN shows that, similar to random oversampling, SMOTE, and random undersampling, this model was able to identify low-risk data at much greater rates than high-risk data.
 However, it predicted correctly more of the high-risk applications than the other methods so far.

 <img src = "Resources/SMOTEENNConfusion.png" width="230">